RapidSoftwareSolutions/Marketplace-SpotifyPublicAPI-Package/README.md

-# SpotifyPublickAPI Package
+# SpotifyPublicAPI Package
 This package offers a variety of blocks by Spotify that do not require any authentication.
 * Domain: spotify.com
-* Credentials:
+* Credentials: public

 ## How to get credentials:
 0. Item one